 The Financial Databases course provides you with training on the Bloomberg terminal, accessing a database edited by the leading financial information provider Bloomberg L.P.
 You will become highly skilled in using this database.
 Under conditions set by Bloomberg itself, class members can also undergo the Bloomberg Program Certification routine.

-The financial environment teaches us a harsh lesson: underestimating or even ignoring risk leads to a certainty of future trouble, no matter how long it takes to show up.
+The financial environment teaches us a harsh lesson: underestimating or even ignoring risk leads to trouble - sooner or later.
 On the other hand, every one of us looks at risk in a very personal way.

-That is why the MCF runs the Portfolio Management Simulation, a special project that requires its students to think, act, and behave like asset managers.
-The rationale behind the project is that getting better in investing also means getting to know our investing selves better.
+That is why the MCF runs the Portfolio Management Simulation, a special project that requires students to think, act, and behave like money/asset/portfolio managers.
+The rationale behind the project is simple and effective at the same time: getting better in investing also means getting to know our investing selves better.

-The first step of the simulation consists in building a personal Investment Risk Policy Statement.
-MCF students have to answer some key questions about their own likelihood or aversion towards risk taking, both from a broad point of view and from a finance-centered standpoint.
+The first step of the simulation consists of creating an Investment Policy Statement.
+MCF students have to answer some key questions about their own likelihood or aversion towards risk taking.

-The second step consists in navigating the vast sea of the financial markets: MCF students are equipped with top-notch financial databases, namely Datastream Advance and Bloomberg’s, and they use them in order to set and run a portfolio.
-They must aim for a performance that faithfully mirrors and closely sticks to the abovementioned statement.
-The Portfolio Management Simulation is equipped with a set of clear rules:
+The second step consists of navigating the vast sea of the financial markets.
+MCF students are equipped with the primer financial database in the industry, namely Bloomberg, and they use it in order to set up and run a portfolio.
+They must aim for a performance that faithfully mirrors and closely sticks to the abovementioned Investment Policy Statement.

-- Building up a manageable portfolio: no more than a given number of securities, including cash.
+- Setting up a manageable portfolio: no more than a given number of securities, including cash.

-- Asset allocation as mix of equities (including shorting), government and corporate bonds, currencies, commodities, ETFs and Real Estate investment vehicles;
+- Asset allocation as equities (including shorting), government and corporate bonds, currencies, commodities, ETFs and Real Estate investment vehicles.

-- Limits to the frequency of trades and to total portfolio rotation;
+- Limits both to the frequency of trades and to total portfolio rotation too.

-- Frictional costs and tax effects of trades always to be taken into consideration;
+- Frictional costs and tax effects of all trades must always be taken into due consideration.